 Background: When managing other companies’ content and digital marketing, quality writing becomes especially critical.
-With 250 pieces of content to create each month between several clients, you need to make sure you’ve got a solid team in place.
-If you wanted to bring this work in-house, you would need to hire two full-time content writers.
+With 250 pieces of content to create each month between several clients, you need to make sure you’ve got a solid writing team in place.
+If you wanted to bring this content writing in-house, you would need to hire two full-time content writers.
 You’d probably also want to consider hiring one full-time editor as well, but that’s a discussion for another day.

 - # of Pieces of Content Needed: 250 per month